jonmallen313/host-based-detection-sysmon/README.md

 This project focuses on leveraging **Sysmon** (System Monitor) for host-based detection of various attack techniques.
 By simulating real-world adversary behavior using **MITRE ATT&CK** tactics and techniques, this project demonstrates how Sysmon can be configured to log and detect these activities on a Windows machine.
 The goal is to build a comprehensive set of detections for a wide range of attack vectors, from **persistence** and **execution** to **lateral movement** and **defense evasion**.

 This project is an **extension** of my previous work, where I simulated brute-force login attempts via RDP and SSH and collected alerts through a SIEM system (ELK Stack).
-By expanding this to include additional attack techniques like persistence, execution, lateral movement, and defense evasion, this repository now provides a complete pipeline for detecting host-based attacks on a Windows system using Sysmon.
+By expanding this to include additional attack techniques like persistence, execution, lateral movement, and defense evasion, I deepen my familiarization of real world threats and what they look like from the defending side.

 ## Project Overview